singnet/ai-dsl/doc/technical-reports/2022-Oct/ai-dsl-project-close-report-2022-oct.md

 connect to each other), the results were already promising, demonstrating further the soundness and feasablility of the approach.

+More information can be found in the Chapter *Implementation and Verification of AI Algorithms* of the [Technical report][3].

 ### AI service composition and fuzzy matching

 As planned, AI service composition and fuzzy matching (for composing